 “I don’t know.
 Mommy says it makes people too sad.”

 “It seems like a happy place to me.”
 She screams as I push her higher.

 “Me too,” I say and climb into the swing next to her.
 We are so high my toes touch the clouds.
 We laugh as our bellies get butterflies.

 “Wanna see who can jump the farthest?”
 Ellie asks me.

 “Sure!”
 I say but I’m nervous about leaping out of the swing.
-We’ve slowed down and aren’t going as high but it still makes me nervous.
+We’ve slowed down and aren’t going as high but it still makes my belly do flip flops.

 “Wait, I’m too scared!
 I can’t do it!”

 “Three!!!”
 Ellie leaps from the swing and rolls onto the grass, giggling the whole time.